-Recommended Preparation: SCT 162, SCT 164, SCT 193, SCT 194 and MTH 46, with a minimum grade of C, or qualification for MTH 60 through the assessment process
+Recommended Preparation: SCT 162, SCT 164, SCT 193, SCT 194 and MTH 79

 SCT-196 SCT Occupational Work Experience Education

 This course will enable students to earn college credit for learning or improving skills or knowledge on-the-job.
 Occupational Work Experience is "discipline-specific" in that students' job and learning objectives relate to their academic and career goals.
 There are no prerequisites or concurrent enrollment requirements, and there are no classroom meetings after the initial orientation.
 Student can earn up to 8 units per semester (for a total of 16 combined Work Experience units).
 Units are Degree applicable and transferable.
 Units are awarded upon achievement of approved learning objectives.
 Each unit requires paid employees to document 75 hours (volunteers or unpaid employees - 60 hours) during the semester.